 This post may contain affiliate links.
 Read my disclosure policy.

-Simple, healthy, and delicious, these Easy Instant Pot Taco Meat is perfect for a busy lunch or dinner.
+Simple, healthy, and delicious, this Easy Instant Pot Taco Meat is perfect for a busy lunch or dinner.
 It’s the fastest way to make ground beef tacos any night of the week, and you can use it for more than just Taco Night!
 Everyone will love this family-friendly meal!

 It seems like tacos are one meal that everyone is always in the mood for.
 And by making the taco meat in your Instant Pot, with a flavorful blend of homemade taco seasoning, you’ve got a seriously perfect dinner headed your way.
 It’s fast, good for you, and super easy to make!

 This is a great recipe for meal prepping as well.
 You can make the entire batch and then serve it for lunches throughout the week.
 Just microwave the individual portion, or heat it in a small covered saucepan, and you can make tacos on the fly!